An Enchanted Time at Water Safari – Old Forge’s Awesome Water Park

 If you’re really pinching your pennies for this trip, you can’t go wrong with a visit to the Adirondack Dog House.
 Hot dogs with all sorts of toppings, french fries and onion rings?
+Delicious.
 Classic.
 And cheap.
 Score!

 Fulton Chain Craft Brewery

 What’s dinner without a beer?
 A visit to Fulton Chain Craft Brewery is a must.
 Adirondack-themed and dog-friendly, you won’t want to miss drinking their “Go Fluff Yourself” beer served by the owner who is a doppelganger of Adam Levine.
 Weird name?
 Yes.
 Delicious?
 Heck yes.
 It’s a peanut butter marshmallow beer that has become very popular in Central New York – for good reason!
 Fun fact: we got to tour their tiny brewing space, and all of their tanks are named after the lakes in the Fulton Chain of Lakes!
 They also have pictures of the lakes on them.
 Love it!

 You know I’m a sucker for a good coffee shop and bakery.
 Wisk isn’t that.
 Wisk Baking Co is an incredible coffee shop and bakery!
 Featuring the delicious confections of “Pastry Khaleesi” Amy, the desserts are almost too beautiful to eat!
 Almost.